DoosanRobotics/doosan-robot2/README.md

 ## Overview

 This package provides the function to control all models of Doosan robots in the ROS2(Jazzy) environment.

-For more details, please refer to the [Doosan Robotics ROS2 Manual](https://doosanrobotics.github.io/doosan-robotics-ros-manual/).
+For tutorials and more information, please refer to the [official Doosan Robotics ROS2 manual](https://doosanrobotics.github.io/doosan-robotics-ros-manual/index.html).

 ## Installation